badbeardd/Rope-experimental/README.md

 Also some of the features that are currently in progress may appear in updates but won't work.
 I'll try to notify if there is one in a patch note.**

 ### Changelog ###

+### EX v24.1 ###
+- Matching all changes from original Rope - a great speed boost comparing to Rope-Crystal and many more little details.

 ### EX v24 ###
 - Added everything to match new features and bugfixes from latest Rope release.
 PLEASE NOTICE!
 Now it requires '-gui' key to start an application.
 - Little bit more useful output into console.